hewison-chris/agora-cl-docs/website/docs/prysm-usage/slasher.md

 ### Minimum specifications

-These specifications must be met in order to successfully run a Prysm beacon node in `--slasher` mode
+These specifications must be met in order to successfully run a Agora-cl beacon node in `--slasher` mode

 * Operating System: 64-bit Linux, Mac OS X 10.14+, Windows 64-bit
 * Processor: Intel Core i5–760 or AMD FX-8100 or better